hedayat/powerfake/README.md

 PowerFake
 =============
-PowerFake is a faking library/tool for faking free functions and non-virtual member functions.
+PowerFake is a C++ faking library/tool for faking free functions and non-virtual member functions.
 Using its FakeIt integration support, it allows mocking non-virtual member functions and free functions.

 It is built on top of GNU Linker's --wrap option and linker scripts.